 Futures contract prices have a high degree of volatility and are subject to rapid and substantial changes.
 Consequently, there is a risk that the value of your investment in the Fund could decrease significantly due to rapid and substantial changes in the prices of futures contracts held by the Fund.
-The Index's average annual volatility is 24.92%.
+The Index's average annual volatility is 15.60%.
 Average annual volatility is the average of the Index's volatility each year since its inception.
 Yearly volatility is the relative rate at which the price of the Index moves up and down, found by calculating the annualized standard deviation of the daily change in price for each business day in the given year.
-However, the average annual volatility should not be interpreted as the most-likely outcome.
-As demonstrated during the unprecedented market conditions in 2020, volatility in certain futures contracts may spike significantly during periods of global economic and social stress.
+However, the average annual volatility is contracts may spike significantly during periods of global economic and social stress.
 At such times, if the Fund holds a futures contract that experiences the full impact of such market stresses, the volatility of its investments could greatly surpass the Index's average annual volatility.